loonloon/CSharp/WindowsKernelDebuggingFundamentals.md

  Kernel    | Medium size, containing kernel data structures, drivers and current process & thread information.
  Complete  | Large size, containing complete contents of memory.
 It's takes time.
  Automatic | New to Windows Server 2012 and 8, same as kernel memory dump but uses a smaller page file when system managed page files are used.
 Useful for PCs with SSD and lots of RAM.

+ #### Swap / Page File ####
+* Swap file (or swap space or, in Windows NT, a pagefile) is a space on a hard disk used as the virtual memory extension of a computer's real memory (RAM).
+* Having a swap file allows your computer's operating system to pretend that you have more RAM than you actually do.
+* The least recently used files in RAM can be "swapped out" to your hard disk until they are needed later so that new files can be "swapped in" to RAM.
+In larger operating systems (such as IBM's OS/390), the units that are moved are called pages and the swapping is called paging.
+* One advantage of a swap file is that it can be organized as a single contiguous space so that fewer I/O operations are required to read or write a complete file.

+ #### Dedicated Dump File ####
+* Basically is a page file that is reserved for use only by the system crash dump routines.
+It is not used for paging virtual memory.
+* Like a page file, the system process keeps an open handle to the dedicated dump file, which prevents it from being deleted.
+* When you manually initiate a memory dump, or the system crashes on its own, the data is written into the dedicated dump file instead of the page file on the system drive.
+* The dedicated dump file can be stored on any local disk.
+* This feature is enabled by setting the following registry value:
+  * Location: HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\CrashControl
+  * Name: DedicatedDumpFile
+  * Type: REG_SZ
+  * Value: A dedicated dump file together with a full path, such as D:\dedicateddumpfile.sys